jasp-stats/jasp-desktop/Desktop/resources/help/Batch.md

 ## While it runs

-Batch workers run in hidden windows, so you can keep working in JASP or another application. *Keep JASP open afterwards* opens visible windows for inspection instead.
+Batch workers run in hidden windows, so you can keep working in JASP or another application. *Open a JASP window for each data file* opens visible windows for inspection instead.

 The output shows progress for each data file.
 An empty or invalid file, an analysis error, a failed export, or a timeout counts as a failure; processing continues with the next file.
 JASP warning messages are reported without opening a dialog.
 The template's original linked data file is not automatically reloaded: the selected batch data is used.

 At the end, errors and warnings are listed by data file, followed by the number of successful files, failed files, and distinct JASP warning messages per file.
 Raw runtime diagnostics (such as Chromium output) are shown separately and are not counted as warnings.
 An exported report can contain an analysis error and still count as a failed file.
-With *Keep JASP open afterwards*, the summary reports how many windows were launched; their analyses are not monitored for completion.
+With *Open a JASP window for each data file*, the summary reports how many windows were launched; their analyses are not monitored for completion.

 *Stop* ends the batch; the data files it already processed keep their results.